Visa policy of Iran: Future changes

+Visa on arrival

+On May 4, 2026, the Iranian Embassy in Lebanon announced on X that citizens of Lebanon require a visa to enter Iran.
+Therefore, they must obtain a visa upon arrival at all of Iran's borders.

+The visa fee for a visit for tourism purposes is 10 EUR, and for a visit for religious purposes it is 20 EUR.

+Also, citizens of Lebanon may apply for an e-Visa.

-Electronic Visa (e-Visa)
+Electronic visa (e-Visa)

-Nationals of other countries must apply an e-Visa on the basis of which a visa on arrival will be issued for a maximum of 30 days Extension of stay is possible twice for 30 days for a total of up to 90 days.
+Citizens of other countries must apply an e-Visa on the basis of which a visa on arrival will be issued for a maximum of 30 days Extension of stay is possible twice for 30 days for a total of up to 90 days.

-e-Visa does not apply to nationals of Afghanistan, Bangladesh, Canada, Colombia, Jordan, Pakistan, Somalia, United Kingdom and United States.
+e-Visa does not apply to Citizens of Afghanistan, Bangladesh, Canada, Colombia, Jordan, Pakistan, Somalia, United Kingdom and United States.